How to Disable UEFI Secure Boot in Windows 8/ 8.1

 Then click Change PC Settings in the bottom right.

-1) In Windows 8, from PC settings screen, you will find the General option listed within the left column and clicking it you can see Advanced startup option.
+1) In Windows 8, from PC settings screen, you will find the General category located on the left column.
+Clicking it will present you Advanced startup option.

 Click Restart under Advanced startup option.